park250ss/Table-Track/REPORT.md

 ### 4. Test Cases and Results

 #### 4.1 Path Testing <br />
+> Path Testing <br />
+> The Path testing is to cover all possible paths in a function
 > For the addReservation() method in the ReservationManager class, there are two paths that can be taken.
 The first path is when the requested time slot is available and the second one is when the time slot is not available.
 These two test cases cover both of these paths.
+> Path covered:
+> - Valid reservation made
+> - Invalid time slot entered
+> - Past date entered

 #### Figure : Path Testing <br />
 ![image](https://github.com/user-attachments/assets/8c3167d5-ac04-44de-a6ea-dc668d9c215a)